x70b1/telegraf-edgeos/README.md

 ## Supported Hardware

-Your device is not listed with a check mark?
-Please open an issue if you have tested Telegraf on an EdgeRouter and share your findings.

 |                       | Package               | Internal Plugins      | firmware              | interfaces            | power                 | temperature           |
 | --------------------- | --------------------- | :----:                | :----:                | :----:                | :----:                | :----:                |
 | `ER-X`                | mipsel                | :heavy_check_mark:    | :heavy_check_mark:    | :heavy_check_mark:    | :x:                   | :x:                   |